QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### BLOCKER 2❗

-+ We encountered the error shown in the output image below when we tried to access the web page.
++ We encountered the error shown in the output image below when we tried to access the index page of our tooling website.

  ![Screenshot 2023-10-13 115648 browser error](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/433f7545-3300-4fc4-806f-490d4cb5c4b8)

-+ As seen in the browser output above, rather than serving the webpage of our website, the functions configuration being called from functions.php along with the HTML code in our index.php file was being displayed onto the browser screen.
++ As seen in the browser output above, rather than serving the webpage of our website, the code of the functions configuration that was being called from **functions.php** and the HTML code in our **index.php** file, were being displayed onto the browser screen.

 + To fix this, we decided to inspect the **functions.php** file with the following command: